Philosophy - Bachelor of Arts

 Declaration of a Major and a Minor

-Students are advised to declare a primary major and a minor, or a primary major and secondary major, or a primary major and two minors by the time they have completed 45 credits.
-Primary majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits; secondary majors can be from an Arts or a Science discipline.
-Students cannot declare a multi-disciplinary science major (Mathematical or Physical Science majors).
+Students are advised to declare a primary major and a minor, a primary major and secondary major, a primary major and two minors, or a multi-disciplinary major by the time they have completed 45 credits.
+Primary majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits; multi-disciplinary majors consist of 60 to 84 junior- and senior-level credits.
+Students who declare a multi-disciplinary major may pursue a minor but are not required to do so.
+Secondary majors can be from an Arts or a Science discipline.
 Except for those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
 A major and minor cannot be in the same discipline and students may not declare more than one out-of-faculty minor.
 Students can re-declare their major(s) and/or minor(s) if required.

 For students completing multiple majors or minors, the Faculty cannot guarantee a schedule of classes that will permit the student to complete their degree in eight consecutive fall and winter semesters.
 Furthermore, depending on the configuration of the student's degree, meeting the requirements for the degree may require the completion of more than 120 credits for graduation.
 Students are strongly encouraged to consult with an academic advisor in the Faculty of Arts and Science Advising Office and a discipline advisor in their major and minor disciplines prior to declaration.